Are you planning, or thinking about planning a trip to Argentina?

 It’s more rugged and a bit wilder, but it’s also home to a lot of fun places such as art galleries, rally car racing, and a rich cuarteto music scene.

 I just recommend that you mingle with the locals.
-There are many things to do in Cordoba and no matter where you go to in Argentina, you’d need to work hard to find a city more laid-back and relaxed than Cordoba.
+There are many things to do in Cordoba and no matter where you go in Argentina, you’ll need to work hard to find a city more laid-back and relaxed than Cordoba.

 As a place for just about every jet-setter out there, it’s a city with a big heart.
 It’s got a lot of things to do in the city, but also generally nearby.

 I recommend that you take the time to finish the Nahuel Huapi National Park: a spectacular journey that should make it very easy for you to have a good time.

 Be sure to visit the Playa Bonita, too; a stunning beach that will take the breath away upon your arrival.

 From cruising the beautiful Beagle Channel to heading over to the Estancia Harberton, this is a city that does everything you would expect given its rather rural confines.

 We also recommend that you take a look at the Cerro Castor Ski Resort: a fine place to start for those who are looking for a bit more charisma and ambition in their skiing experience.

 Definitely, though, Ushuaia is a place for those love who nature – just be sure to have plenty of zipped clothing, as you’ll be going up-and-down quite a lot!